Kyverno and Private Registry

 kubectl apply -f policy-kyverno.yaml

-After the ClusterPolicy is applied, new Pods created in the cluster automatically receive the imagePullSecrets entry named tdp-registry, allowing private images from the Tecnisys registry to be pulled without repeating the configuration in every chart.
+After applying the ClusterPolicy, new Pods created in the cluster will receive the imagePullSecrets named tdp-registry, allowing the download of private images from the Tecnisys registry.

-Version the tdp-registry.yaml and policy-kyverno.yaml files in the GitOps repository under a policies/ folder:
+Version only the policy-kyverno.yaml file in the GitOps repository within a policies/ folder:

 tdp-gitops/